-N. Kıvılcım Yavuz is a researcher in the humanities, working primarily on the late antique and medieval period (300-1500).
+N. Kıvılcım Yavuz is a researcher in the humanities, working primarily on the social, cultural, and literary history of the late antique and medieval period (300-1500), with a specialty in the reception of the story of Troy.
 Her research interests include manuscript studies, digital humanities, classical reception, textual transmission, historiography and comparative literature.

 Yavuz is currently Postdoctoral Research Associate at the Arnamagnæan Institute at the University of Copenhagen working on Latin manuscripts in the Arnamagnæan Collection.
 Between August 2016 and August 2018, Yavuz was Marie Skłodowska-Curie Fellow at the Arnamagnæan Institute at the University of Copenhagen, working on her EU-funded project entitled “Transtextual Networks in the European Middle Ages: A Digital Corpus of the Trojan Narrative in Latin Manuscripts” under the supervision of Matthew James Driscoll.